Sid Lee boosts efficiency and powers creativity with Slack

 #newsfor local updates specific to each market

-#freeleechannels in every office, where employees post just about anything, from memes to flat enquiries
+#freeleechannels in every office, where employees post just about anything, from memes to apartment inquiries

-#press-coverageto add recent clips, such as when Sid Lee won its recent Emmy Award
+#press-coverageto add recent clips, like when Sid Lee won its recent Emmy Award

 The creation of channels not related to work also skyrocketed, such as